-For submission of ground water samples, please contact the Geo Labs.
+For groundwater sample submissions, please contact the Geo Labs.

 Mercury by Atomic Fluorescence Spectroscopy

 Cold-vapour atomic fluorescence spectroscopy (HGW-100) determines parts-per-trillion (ppt) concentrations of total mercury in water samples after a bromochloride digestion for the release of organomercury and other mercury compounds into solution.